Lung Nodule Program

 Studies show that smoking cessation is the best way to decrease risk of lung cancer.
 If you want to stop smoking, visit our help to quit smoking page for tips and resources for quitting.

-Mount Nittany Health is pleased to announce Janet Cady, RN, MSN, CEN, as the coordinator of the organization’s new lung nodule program.
+Mount Nittany Health is pleased to announce the addition of Adrienne Wise, RRT, as the coordinator for the organization’s lung nodule program.